 For both retinol and prescription retinoids, Levin recommends that you only use them in your nighttime routine, as sunlight deactivates retinoic acid.
 They should be applied to clean, dry skin after toner (if you use toner, that is).

-Use These Ingredients?
+Who Can't Use These Ingredients?

 “Most skin types can tolerate a retinol or retinoid,” says Levin, “but you have to make sure to choose the right retinol/retinoid product and that you are using a nonirritating gentle skincare regimen with a moisturizer and a gentle cleanser in addition to your retinoid/retinol.”
 Working with a dermatologist will determine whether you’re a candidate for retinol or if your skin requires the strength of a retinoid.
 They can also help recommend a safe routine (we love these moisturizers and these cleansers.)